Fence Installation Permits in

 Installing a new fence can improve privacy and property value.
 However, most counties require a permit if the fence exceeds 6 feet in height or is located in the front yard.

-With a growing population of around 412,590 residents, Mobile County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 412,590 residents, Mobile County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections